Skip to content

 A persona is a fictional representation of your ideal customer.
 You can create different groups of personas based on common characteristics your audience shares.
 This could be a point of pain, industry, job title, etc.

-As you’ll learn later in the book, Growth-Driven Design centers around the user, so it is critically important to fully research and develop your persona profiles in the beginning, as they will set the stage for all future activities.
+As you’ll learn later in the book, Growth-Driven Design centres around the user, so it is critically important to fully research and develop your persona profiles in the beginning, as they will set the stage for all future activities.

 To learn how to create personas for your business, download our Buyer Personas eBook.